-ENMs, at certain concentrations and over certain durations, can affect the lung, cardiovascular, and most organ systems [Donaldson et al. 2000 and 2004; Kreyling et al. 2010; Li et al. 2007; Mercer et al. 2013; Nurkiewicz et al. 2008; Sargent et al. 2014].
-Epidemiological analysis of human health effects from air pollution has shown that particles in the nanoscale size range are responsible for excess respiratory and cardiovascular mortality [Dockery et al. 1993].
+ENMs can affect the lung, cardiovascular, and most organ systems [Donaldson et al. 2000 and 2004; Kreyling et al. 2010; Li et al. 2007; Mercer et al. 2013; Nurkiewicz et al. 2008; Sargent et al. 2014].
+Epidemiological analysis of air pollution has shown that particles in the nanoscale size range are responsible for excess respiratory and cardiovascular mortality [Dockery et al. 1993].
 Recently, air pollution and animal studies have shown that various nanoscale particles are related to adverse neurological changes.
-Nanoparticles in welding fumes cause toxicological and carcinogenic effects [Sriram et al. 2014; Zeidler-Erdely et al. 2017].
-Additionally, nano titanium dioxide has been shown to impact microvascular dysfunction in fetal development of rats [Stapleton et al. 2013].
+Additionally, nanoparticles in welding fumes cause toxicological and carcinogenic effects [Sriram et al. 2014; Zeidler-Erdely et al. 2017].
 It is too early to identify the exact burden of ENMs on workers, but we anticipate that health effects from exposure to ENMs can be similar to those from ultrafine air pollution or other dusts and fumes that cause pulmonary and cardiovascular effects.
 Therefore, it is possible that pneumoconiosis as well as other dust-related conditions could arise.
-Some engineered nanoparticles (such as titanium dioxide) appear to be 10 times more potent than their bulk counterparts.
-This higher massbased potency is associated with the greater surface area [NIOSH 2011].
-No one knows the number of potentially ENM-exposed workers.
-One early estimate, not yet validated, is that 1 to 2 million workers may work with nanomaterials.
+Some engineered nanoparticles appear to be 10 to 100 times more potent than their bulk counterparts, so their burden should be commensurate with their potency, given exposure.

+No one knows the number of ENM-exposed workers.
+One early estimate, not yet validated, is 1 to 2 million workers.
 Still, ENMs are in many product lines and industrial sectors.
-The Nanowerk nanomaterials database revealed about 4,000 commercially available nanomaterials, and the Woodrow Wilson Project on Emerging Nanomaterials identified more than 1,800 consumer products with ENMs; each product had to involve workers.
-ENMs are in commercial products, possibly exposing the workers who make, use, or destroy them.
+The Woodrow Wilson Program on Emerging Nanomaterials identified more than 1,800 consumer products with ENMs, and each product had to involve workers.
+ENMs are in commercial products, possibly exposing to nanoparticles the workers who make them or use them.
 Therefore, the burden in terms of morbidity and mortality may be large, significant, and costly.
 Moreover, failure to develop the technology responsibly, including worker protection, may also place a burden on capital and entrepreneurial investment.